 As if its intention was to besmirch the name of our beloved Fate and the tarnish the genre it birthed into existence!

 Did it really take everyone 12 episodes to realize that the show reveals the order of every characters’ death by the end of the first episode?

 Would it be so far-fetched to imagine that Juuni Taisen actually wants to put an original spin on the battle royale genre?

 Or does every battle royale show have to

-Instead of trying to stand out with spectacular visuals, Juuni Taisen offers compelling characters and lots of storytelling gimmicks to keep you engaged.
+Instead of trying to stand out with spectacular visuals, Juuni Taisen offers compelling characters and lots of new spins on the genre to keep you engaged.

 +Interesting Character Backstories

 -The confused messages of Dragon and Snake's episodes